dmcarrington/bitwatch/README.md

 ![bitwatcharduino](https://user-images.githubusercontent.com/63317640/183271911-078868b6-11db-4acf-953c-4139a01c507a.jpg)

-Attach the watch to your device and press the left `TEST` button.
+Attach the watch to your device and press the left `Verify` button Arduino IDE to build the code.
 If all is fine press `UPLOAD`.
+Assuming the code is successfully loaded to the watch, it will restart and by default will start in its decoy watch mode unless you enter the secret code (more on this below).

 You´re done 🎉 Good job!